 - 1. Logarithmic transformation of the monthly cigarette tax stamp sales data series; - 2.
-The resulting series serves as the dependent variable In(STAMPSALES) in the model described below. - a.
+The resulting series serves as the dependent variable ln(STAMPSALES) in the model described below. - a.
 All variables in the model are monthly with the real price in logarithmic form.
 We adjust for seasonality via the use of dummies (March is omitted to maintain the intercept term).
 Note that the estimated coefficients for the trend and the logarithm of the real price without tax variables must be compounded over 12 months to be annualized (e.g., the estimated trend decline in stamp sales, all else equal, is approximately four percent annually).

-TAXABLE CIGARETTE CONSUMPTION MODEL
+''' TAXABLE CIGARETTE CONSUMPTION MODEL

-In(STAMPSALES) t = Constant - TREND 1 - In(REAL PRICE) 1
+In(STAMPSALES)t = Constant - TREND_1 - In(REAL\ PRICE)1

-1. TAX RATE 1 + PRE BUY + U_t
+1. TAX\ RATE_1 + PRE\ BUY + U_t

-Note: U_t = Residual
+Note: U_t = Residual '''